apebl/pdftowrite/README.md

-# pdftowrite
+# pdftowrite: PDF <-> Write with text

 ![](pdftowrite.png)

-A utility that converts PDF to Stylus Labs Write document
+A utility that converts PDF to [Stylus Labs Write](http://www.styluslabs.com/) document with text, and vice versa.

 ## How does it work

-It converts PDF pages to SVG vector graphics and merges them into a Write document.
+`pdftowrite` converts PDF pages to SVG paths, adds an invisible but selectable text layer to each page, and merges them into a Write document.

-### Render modes

-There are two render modes:

- * poppler: The best quality, but losing text (default)
- * inkscape: Preserving text, but rendering results could be weird
+`writetopdf` converts a Write document to a PDF.

+### Why do I need `writetopdf`?
+Write itself can export PDF

+The PDF exporter of Write does not support Unicode text, but `writetopdf` does.

+### If I convert PDF -> Write -> PDF, Is the latter PDF is 100% the same as the former?

+No, the program does not guarantee it. `pdftowrite` converts PDF pages to SVG paths, so original text elements are deleted.
+Instead, a text layer is added to the page as mentioned earlier.

 ## Install